The First Sin: Chapter 01

 “Finish up,” Tårik ordered, gesturing to a few items still sitting on the floor.
 “Së’nåzal Jälen wishes to leave promptly.”

-“We’ll be just a moment more, Së’yanzal,” one of the trio answered.
+“We’ll just be a moment more, Së’yanzal,” one of the trio answered.

 “Ready to go?”
-Her eyes were now hidden behind dark lenses, but she smiled lightly and the dusky purple spines of her frill had come up, framing her dark face.
+Her eyes were now hidden behind dark lenses, but she smiled lightly, and the dusky purple spines of her frill had come up, framing her dark face.
 Whatever frustration she’d felt earlier had vanished, or, at least, was carefully hidden away.

 He fished a set of his own shades from a saddlebag and clipped the frame to the scale that spanned the space between his eyes.
 “Yes, Së’shå—” He caught himself.
 “Kalaanë.”

-Her smile widened.
-The sight of it did things in his chest he tried to ignore.
 Over her shoulder, she said to the three së’seizalë, “Follow us out,” and then led them into the sunshine, tossing a farewell to the stable master as she went.

 “Thank you, Kalaanë.
 Fine work.
 No problems?”